-Top five EVs and hybrids for around £250 a month
+Top five EVs and hybrids for under £250 a month

 With the government planning to ban the sale of petrol and diesel cars from 2040 and diesel taking a thrashing in the mainstream media, you might be thinking about leasing an electric or hybrid vehicle for your next car.

 With manufacturers the world over are announcing ambitious plans to move to these methods of power in the future, and with the older barriers such as range anxiety and lack of infrastructure a thing of the past, 2018 is as good a time as any to take the initial plunge.

 So what’s on offer?
 There’s no doubt impressive residuals have played a part in making these type of vehicles more affordable, which is why there are several that you can now lease for less than £250 per month.
 See all deals below.